mrhorrocks/portfolio24/content/blog/2024-01-09-about-this-portfolio.md

 ### Netlify

-* Easy deployment workflow through continuous deployment
+* Easy deployment workflow using continuous deployment and GitHub
 * Easy to configure
 * Serverless for app speed
 * In the Cloud